digideskio/appliedStats/README.md

 - [ ] Working with Time-Series Data
 - [ ] Working with Rank-Ordered Data
 - [ ] Counts, Proportions, and Odds
-- [ ] Choosing the Right Analysis: A Cheat Sheet